 of the socio-economic and political context.
 It is sometimes abstracted away in

 academic ivory towers, uninfluenced by external forces.
-The research results is then
+The research results are

-in danger of being out of touch with the context it is supposed to be applied to.
+then in danger of being out of touch with the context it is supposed to be applied

-Koios can mitigate this by providing people on the ground who cam make the connection
+to.
+Koios can mitigate this by providing people on the ground that can make the

 Collective intelligence in policy making

-While scientists employed by the government do solid long term studies, users of
+While scientists employed by the government do solid long term research, users of

-Koios are much more agile and can test the results of scientists, they can fill
+Koios are more numerous and nimble.
+Koios users can test the results of scientists,

-in the data that are missing or debunk contradictory data, they can test other hypotheses
+they can fill in the data that are missing or debunk contradictory data, they can

-and they can look at the problem from many different angles.
-Instead of small group
+test hypotheses and they can look at the problem from many different angles as well

-of experts acting on behalf of policy makers we have the population extending and
+Instead of a small group of experts acting on behalf of policy makers we enable

-Koios can be seen as complementing the work of scientific civil servants, analysts,
+Koios can be seen as complementing the work of researchers, analysts, bureaucrats